Dr. Adrian Christopher Brennan, BA (Hons) Biological Sciences Oxford, D.Phil. Plant Sciences Oxford

 Durham Schools Science Festival 2015 exhibitor: How plants find a mate.

-My primary research interests and experience are in ecological and quantitative genetics of hybridization, speciation, invasiveness, and plant reproductive systems.
-I am currently investigating the genetic basis and evolution of mating system, flowering initiation, and other adaptive trait variation in the genus Linum (flax/linseed) using a combination of transcriptome sequencing and genotyping by sequencing.
-I am also involved in collaborative research studying rapid evolution in the invasive weed, yellow starthistle, and the genetic variation of wheat landraces from the middle east.
+My primary research interests and experience are in ecological and quantitative genetics of hybridization, speciation, invasiveness, and plant breeding systems.
+My current research lines include: the genetic basis and evolution of breeding systems (distyly and mixed mating) in the genus Linum (flax/linseed), locally adaptive trait variation in Linum bienne (pale flax), and the genetic architecture of hybrid incompatibility and other divergent traits between hybridizing Senecio species (ragworts).
+I am also involved in collaborative research studying rapid evolution in the invasive weed, Centaurea solstitialis (yellow starthistle), and the genetic variation of wheat (Triticum turgidum and T. aestivum) landraces from the middle east.
+My research methods include a combination of garden and glasshouse growing experiments, high throughput genotyping, and expression analysis.

 2015-2016 Courtney Neal, MBiol student (2nd supervisor)